streamsets/control-agent-quickstart/README.md

 SCH_URL - URL of SCH instance.
 Default is "https://cloud.streamsets.com"

 KUBE_NAMESPACE - namespace to be created/used in K8s.
-Default "streamsets"
+  - Default is "streamsets"
+  - If the value is "?", no new context will be created and the scripts will use Kubectl's current context

 KUBE_CREATE_CLUSTER - Should a new K8s instance be created (Startup only)
   - Set (any value) = true